Should You Get Your Real Estate License in Multiple States? blog post image

 1. Full Real Estate Reciprocity

 In order to qualify, your real estate license must be current and active.
 You cannot apply with an expired license.
+You may also need to pass the state portion of the exam, to prove you know the state's laws before licensure.

 In addition to having a current and active real estate license, your license must also be in good standing.
 You should not be under any disciplinary action in your current state of holding.